AllenDang/giu/README.md

 To creata a column of widgets (aka place widgets one by one vertically) inside a row, use the `Column()` method.

 Any widget that has a `Size()` method, could set its size explicitly.
 Note that you could pass a negative value to `Size()`, which will fill the remaining width/height value.
-For example, `InputText(...).Size(-1)` will create a input text box with longest width that its container has left.
+For example, `InputText(...).Size(giu.Auto)` will create a input text box with longest width that its container has left.

 ### Containers